 Okay, I’m going to get a little woo-woo here, please bear with me.

-But I do believe that if show up honorably in my relationship, if I’m not being shady, then for the most part, there are always going to be exceptions to this, of course, but I believe that if there is, there’s something shady going on with my partner, if they are actually messaging their ex, if she is actually looking at other guys and seeking an escape route in the relationship, whatever my particular issue might be…
+If there’s something shady going on with my partner, if they are messaging their ex, if she is looking at other guys and seeking an escape route in the relationship, whatever my particular issue might be…

 I believe that the truth will rise to the surface without a whole lot of investigation or digging around on my part.

-And in the 21st century, when everyone is hyper-connected and everyone’s online and people are posting on social media and you probably have related friend groups and you know everyone in your social circle, given enough time, the truth will come out.
+In the 21st century, when everyone is hyper-connected and everyone’s online.
+People are posting on social media.
+You probably have related friend groups and in your social circle, given enough time, the truth will come out.

 Sufficit to say that number one, I believe that every retroactive jealousy suffer, every obsessive jealousy suffer should just not give themselves the option to look through their partner’s phone.
 I think it’s an invasion of personal privacy.